Skip to main content

 OPENAI_API_KEYYour OpenAI API keysk-...

-OXY_STATE_DIRDirectory for Oxy state persistence/data
+OXY_STATE_DIRDirectory for Oxy state persistence/var/lib/oxy/data

 DATABASE_URLConnection URL if using a databasepostgres://...